asunaidi/stack-overflow-survey/README.md

 ## File Descriptions <a name="files"></a>

-There is only one file in this repository named 'project4_stackoverflow.ipynb' in addition this README file.
+There is only one file in this repository named 'project4_stackoverflow.ipynb' in addition to this README file.
 It's a Jupyter notebook that has all the code needed to answer my questions along with some comments explaining the process.

 ## Results<a name="results"></a>

-The answers I was able to interpret from the Stack Overflow data can be seen on this [blog]().
+The answers I was able to interpret from the Stack Overflow data can be seen either on the Jupyter notebook or on this [blog]().

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>